Anne Cumming

-Anne Cumming (the pen name of Felicity Anne Cumming Mason, 14 December 1917 – 28 August 1993) was a British translator, public relations officer, polyamorist and writer.
+Anne Cumming (the pen name of Felicity Anne Cumming Mason, 14 December 1917 – 28 August 1993) was an English writer, translator, public relations officer and polyamorist.

+Biography

 Early life

-Cumming was born in Walton-on-Thames in 1917, to parents Howard Cumming and Eileen Groves.
-She had an indulgent childhood courtesy of her grandfather, James Grimble Groves, a member of parliament and a brewery owner.
+Cumming was born in Walton-on-Thames in 1917, to parents Howard Cumming and Eileen Groves, in an upper-middle-class family.
+She had an indulgent childhood courtesy of her grandfather, James Grimble Groves, a brewery owner and a Conservative member of parliament for Salford South.
 Cumming spent much of her childhood in South Africa, where her father had bought a farm.

 She was a débutante in 1935 and she later reported that she first had sex under the Eiffel Tower.
-She studied contemporary dance and later acting at Dartington Hall with Michael Chekhov.
+She studied contemporary dance and later acting at Dartington Hall in Devon with Michael Chekhov.
 She married a fellow student, Henry Lyon Young, in 1938.
-He was an aspiring playwright and later writer.
+He was an aspiring playwright and later writer, as well as a relative of the Queen Mother.

 She and her husband, along with Chekhov, left for the United States as war approached, intending to establish a drama school there to teach the Stanislavski method of acting.